 Century Arms has recently imported quite a few of the 82s and prices seem to be holding in the $200-250 range.
 Without giving away the ending too much, this is undoubtedly the most gun I have ever gotten for that little!

-The CZ 82 was the Czechoslovakian service and police pistol from 1983 into the 1990s.
+The CZ-82 was the Czech Republic service and police pistol from 1983 into the 1990s.
 It is typically Eastern European ugly in form, but is a high-quality rendition of the double-action/single-action (DA/SA) blowback midsize in function.

 The piece is immediately familiar in operation to the fixed-barrel Walther PP series, with the same trigger-guard takedown.
 At 28 ounces empty, the Czech is portable yet solid enough to counter recoil.
 The bore axis and recoil spring surrounding the fixed barrel provide a unique recoil impulse that comes back fast but has very little muzzle rise.